Health Insurance Portability and Accountability Act (HIPAA) and Health Information Technology for Economic & Clinical Health Act (HITECH)

 'Out of the Box' HIPAA compliance reports are provided, based on both CIS and NIST 800-53 recommendations.
 These hardened build standards can then be tailored to your specific healthcare and ePHI systems to ensure access rights and audit trails are provisioned correctly.

 Best of all, NNT Change Tracker monitors for compliance continuously to ensure that if any drift from your secure configuration occurs, you can address it immediately before any damage is done.
-And because no system can ever be guaranteed to be 100% secure, Change Tracker provides a non-stop, real-time file integrity monitoring (FIM) function acting as a hyper-sensitive, forensic-level host intrusion detection system (HIDS).
+And because no system can ever be guaranteed to be 100% secure, Change Tracker provides a non-stop, real-time file integrity monitoring (FIM) function acting as a hypersensitive, forensic-level host intrusion detection system (HIDS).

-With compensation awards for HIPAA breaches at an all time high, make sure that your systems are secure at all times by using NNT Change Tracker.
+With compensation awards for HIPAA breaches at an all-time high, make sure that your systems are secure at all times by using NNT Change Tracker.

 Electronic Personal Health Information (PHI) records are at risk of theft or exposure just like any other data stored in computer systems.
 HIPAA and the subsequent HITECH act mandate the responsibility to protect the confidentiality of health information.

 Each time access is provided to healthcare records, the potential for loss of privacy or integrity increases.
-The HIPAA Privacy Rule clarifies the rights of the individual with respect to controlling access, integrity and confidentiality of their heath information and the 2013 HIPAA Omnibus rules made it clear that sub-contractors and associated business partners were equally accountable to HIPAA standards of governance.
+The HIPAA Privacy Rule clarifies the rights of the individual with respect to controlling access, integrity and confidentiality of their health information and the 2013 HIPAA Omnibus rules made it clear that sub-contractors and associated business partners were equally accountable to HIPAA standards of governance.

 In other words, the burden of HIPAA compliance now applies to everyone – if your organization is responsible for a breach of patient privacy, expect to feel the full weight of a HIPAA lawsuit.